How Much Can I Borrow for a Car Loan?

 How different vehicles affect borrowing capacity

-The vehicle being purchased can directly affect both borrowing capacity and the lending options available.
-This is particularly important for secured lending, where the vehicle forms part of the lender’s security assessment.
+The vehicle being purchased can directly affect both borrowing capacity and the lending options available, particularly for secured lending where the vehicle forms part of the lender's security assessment.

 New and near-new vehicles